Sonickmumba/Blog-app-with-Rails/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Blog app with ROR] <a name="about-project"></a>
+# 📖 [Blog app with Rails] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**Blog app** is a classic example of a blog website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+**Blog app with Rails** is a classic example of a blog website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>